-- Fill out another the Arrival information form on the small card provided at the airport.
+- Fill out another arrival information form on the small card provided at the airport.

-- Take the computer issued receip or the online confirmation details with the scan code to the counter where you will pay.
+- Take the computer issued receipt or the online confirmation details with the scan code to the counter where you will pay.
 The visa fees schedule depends on the duration of the stay.
-We recommend you visa for additional days to allow for flight delays in case you are travelling inside Nepal.
+We recommend you get a visa for additional days to allow for flight delays in case you are travelling inside Nepal.
 Below is the visa fee schedule:

 a.
 15 Days – USD 25

 b.
 30 Days – USD 40

 The Immigration office has recently introduced card payment for Visa and Mastercard.
 However, the machines aren’t always reliable.
 Please have the amount required ready in USD or EUR.

 - Go to another counter to get the visa issued.
 Nowadays, the immigration officers ask questions such as if you have travelled to Nepal previously, and when it was.
 How long you intend to stay, for what purpose etc. Be prepared to answer their questions.
 Visa is issued once the immigration officer is satisfied.

 What to expect at the airport?

 Tribhuvan International airport is the only international airport in Nepal.
 It is a small airport, with minimal facilities.
 Once you are done with your immigration, if you have luggage please proceed to collect the baggage from the carousels.
 If you do not receive your luggage, make sure you file a complaint with the airport staff who will contact you when they find your luggage.